LoyolaChicagoBooks/introcs-csharp/rst/libraryclass.rst

    |     class definition(s)...
    | ``}``

-We will keep user interface library classes like this one, :repsrc:`uif.cs <ui/uif.cs>`, in a project ui.
+We will keep user input library classes like this one, :repsrc:`uif.cs <ui/uif.cs>`, in a project ui.

 Notice that the functions we want accessible in ``UIF``